Street Sweeping FAQs

 Be sure to keep a safe distance between you and the sweeper at all times.
 Try to avoid maneuvering around sweeper trucks; move off to the side of the road until you are sure it is safe to continue.

-Always keep children and pets a safe distance from the sweepers.
+Always keep children and pets at a safe distance from the sweepers.
 Do not ride, run or play near the trucks.